By Joseph G. on 05 Oct. 2021 :

 But Muddy Waters is not just a biography.
 It delves deeply into the framework of Native Spirituality.
 While Native American Christians are looking for a great spiritual awakening within the First Nations/Native American groups--by incorporating Native Spirituality practices into their Christianity--right under their noses, a massive worldwide deception is swiftly surging forward.
 Partly in overcompensation for very real injustices committed against Native Americans, Native Spirituality has become politically correct inasmuch as traditional biblical Christianity is on a fast track to becoming politically incorrect.
 Sadly, in the process, the Gospel, which is "the power of God unto salvation" (Romans 1:16) is being pushed aside, as if it were to blame--leaving countless numbers of people--both Native American and non-Native--without the sure hope that only comes through knowing Jesus Christ.

-BY: John Lanagan Click here to read the...
+BY: Nanci Des Gerlaise Click here to read the...